The Day of the Wolves: Locations

 Day of the Wolves was the first film to be made in Lake Havasu City, Arizona.
 Filming made use of meager town locations, but completely omitted using the semi-completed London Bridge.
-Interior shots of the wolves hideout were taken at (then) abandoned apartment construction, now "Acoma Apartments" at the intersection of Acoma Avenue and Mesquite Avenue.
+Interior shots of the wolves hideout were taken at a (then) abandoned apartment construction site, now "Acoma Apartments", at the intersection of Acoma Avenue and Mesquite Avenue.
 Other scenes used the old airfield on the island area, and several locations on McCulloch Blvd.

 The Farmhouse scenes were shot at a former alfalfa farming area, Planet Ranch, and the ghost town scenes at the old Swansea mining town, both located East of Parker, Arizona.
 The bridge scenes were filmed at the Bill Williams Bridge, located midway between Parker and Lake Havasu City.

-Pickup scenes were filmed several months after principal photography wrapped in or around Los Angeles at Marina Del Rey, Santa Monica, Malibu, Burbank Airport and LAX.
+Pickup scenes were filmed several months after principal photography wrapped in and around Los Angeles at Marina Del Rey, Santa Monica, Malibu, Burbank Airport and LAX.

 Notable crew members

 The Day of the Wolves was the first film for most of the film crew; several of those went onto achieve notable success in the Hollywood film industry: